 Northern Regional College provides a wide range of courses for adults in the community.

 We work with many community and voluntary organisations to deliver courses in informal community venues near to home.
 Courses are set up in response to requests from community groups and can be facilitated at any time of the year.
-We offer a wide range of courses that are recreational and others that lead to a qualification.
+We offer a wide range of courses that are recreational and others that lead to a qualification, such as Essential Skills qualifications which will help you to improve your skills in the important subjects of English, Mathematics and ICT.
+Qualified lecturers will provide guidance and support to help you achieve your goals, so you can build from Level 1 to Level 2, which is accepted by many employers and educational providers.

 Returning to study in a local setting can assist individuals to: